”Oh yes, the past can hurt. But, you can either run from it, or learn from it.” -Rafiki, (The Lion King)

 “The reason you’re here is less of a mystery to me.
 There is a reason I wanted to meet with you in person.
 It will hit you.”

-The love I felt for her in that moment helped move aside that mournful cloud that still drifted above my head.
-It helped me let go of anger I held, toward what I deemed as extremism.
+Watching someone face trauma with love, heal abuse with compassion, and take on anger with forgiveness, helped me let go of bitterness I held toward extremism.
 I was meant to come back to Utah.
 I was meant to see her video, and I was meant to talk to her that day.
 Teal reminded me that I chose Utah, even before I was born.
 There was purpose in all of it.
 Everything was exactly how it needed to be.

 Teal’s ability to forgive showed me that I had the power to let go, and allow my purpose to be fully restored.